msupply-foundation/unified-codes/README.md

 This is a responsive web application over a GraphQL API.

-It is built using Typescript, with a React Frontend and an Apollo Server with a DGraph database.
-The frontend code is heavily 'borrowed' from the [Notify frontend](https://github.com/openmsupply/notify/tree/main/frontend)
+It is built using Typescript and Rust, with a React Frontend and a DGraph database.
+The code is heavily 'borrowed' [Notify](https://github.com/openmsupply/notify/)

 The test framework is jest; functional areas are separated into packages and managed with [lerna](https://lerna.js.org/)